NepBot/Nepbot-backend/README.md

 └──  <big>_**deploy-commands.js**_</big>    deploy commands.
 Commanly used for test or develop a new command.

 ## Note
-If you need to execute this project, the config.json in config and .env file is needed.
-Please contact with project mananger.
+If you need to execute this project, the near_net.json in conf and .env file in root path is needed, there is a sample file in the currently folder.
+Don't forget to rename the both file by deleting `_sample`. more infomation please contact with the manager.

 ## Local debug
 ### the environment